SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.threshold_calculation_window``
 """""""""""""""""""""""""""""""""""""""""""

- * which part of the recording to do spike detection
+ * Which part of the recording to do spike detection
  * 0 : start of recording, 0.5 : middle of recording, 1 : end of recording
  * argument type : a matlab double with 2 elements
  * This is an advanced setting, modify this in biAdvancedSettings.m